williamcioffi/parsegonio/README.md

 ![](docs/images/savedhex.png)

 ## Creating a prv from the exported messages of a favorite platform
 I've included an example file `favorite_ptt_180754.xls` obtained by using the save messages option for a favorited platform.
 To create a `prv` file, first simply save it as a csv.
-The expected date format is `%d-%m-%y %H:%M:%S`.
-If you need to change it for some reason the crucial line is 186 in `parsegonio.r`.
-Then you can simply run something like and decode the prv as explained above.
+The expected date format is `%d-%m-%y %H:%M:%S` (this is currently hardcoded around line 186 if you have to change it).
+After saving a csv file you can simply run something like this and decode the prv as explained above:

 ```r
 gfile <- "favorite_ptt_180754.csv"